What are Basel standards and why do they matter?

 The Basel Core Principles (BCP) have become the de facto minimum standard for the sound prudential regulation and supervision of banks systems around the world.
 Developed in 1997 and revised several times since, the Basel Core Principles apply to banks and financial supervisors.
 They set out minimum standards in a range of areas including regulatory independence, risk management procedures, and capital buffers.
 There is surprisingly little empirical evidence that compliance with the Core Principles actually improves the financial stability or the wider performance of the banking system.
 Nevertheless, countries are routinely assessed by the World Bank and IMF regarding their compliance with the Basel Core Principles.

-Basel I is the original standard for internationally-active banks that are headquartered in member countries of the Basel Committee.
+Basel I was the first standard agreed by members of the Basel Committee.
 Published in 1988, it set minimum capital requirements for internationally active commercial banks commensurate to the credit risk they face.
 Critics of Basel I argued that it did not sufficiently differentiate the risk associated with individual loans, and it did not cover all types of assets.

 In response to these concerns, the Basel Committee developed Basel II.
 Finalised in 2004, the revised standard features differentiated requirements for a wider range of financial risks.
 Moreover, it allows banks to use internal risk models to calculate capital buffers.
 Basel II has been widely criticised for dramatically increasing the complexity of the capital framework, and for being woefully inadequate in ensuring bank resilience, as evidenced in the global financial crisis of 2008.